borisboc/speech-mardown/README.md

 options:
-  -h, --help            show this help message and exit --o O                 Path to the output text file --speech-model-name SPEECH_MODEL_NAME, -sn SPEECH_MODEL_NAME
+  -h, --help            show this help message and exit --o O                 Path to the output text file --lang-settings LANG_SETTINGS, -ls LANG_SETTINGS
+                        If Fr or En, it will overwrite speech-model-name, system-message, user-message-template values with default models and files appropriate for provided language (i.e. French or
+                        English).
+Default is None : in this case, it does not overwrite the above mentioned arguments.
+  --speech-model-name SPEECH_MODEL_NAME, -sn SPEECH_MODEL_NAME
                         Speech (audio to text) model name.
 See VOSK documentation.
 Default is vosk-model-fr-0.22 --chunk-size CHUNK_SIZE